 performance criteria weighting target achievement

-EPS 32% above-target
+EPS 32% below

-FCF 32% below-target
+FCF 32% above

-revenue 16% above-target
+revenue 16% below

-non-financial objectives 20% on-target
+non-financial objectives 20% on target/below

-The Supervisory Board has established the extent to which the STI targets set for 2022 have been achieved by the members of the Management Board as set out above.
-The achievement of the non-financial objectives is based on personal defined targets and visits of the NSR and the Supervisory Board to locations in 2022.
-During these visits, meetings and conversations took place with the business teams and head office leadership team on topics relating to the non-financial objectives for 2022.
-The non-financial objectives for 2022 have been achieved on-target.
+Besides the STI, Stéphane Simonetta is entitled to an additional compensation of EUR 500k for loss of restricted stock units of Grundfos.
+This compensation is payable in three equal instalments of EUR 167k over a period of 3 years and conditional to his continued employment (additional compensation).
+The Supervisory Board has established the extent to which the STI targets set for 2023 have been achieved by the members of the Management Board as set out above.
+The achievement of the non-financial objectives is based on personal defined targets, performance on Aalberts KPIs and visits of the NSR and the Supervisory Board to locations in 2023.
+During these visits, meetings and conversations took place with the business teams and head office functional teams on topics relating to the non-financial objectives for 2023.
+The non-financial objectives for 2023 have been achieved on target for the CEO and below target for the CFO.

-The average overall achievement of the financial and non-financial objectives is 70.1%.
-In accordance, the STI awarded over the financial year 2022 is 52.6% of the base salary (70.1% multiplied by 75% with a maximum of 75%) and amounts to EUR 736k.
+The average overall achievement of the financial and non-financial objectives is 101.7% for the CEO and 81.7% for the CFO.
+In accordance, the STI awarded over the financial year 2023 is 75% of the base salary for the CEO (101.7% multiplied by 75%, making 76.3%, with a maximum of 75%) and 61.3% of the base salary for the CFO (81.7% multiplied by 75%) and amounts to EUR 983k, plus the first instalment of the additional compensation of EUR 167k, making a total amount of 1,150k.